Buying a shipping container can get overwhelming and cumbersome. Let this blog be your step-by-step hassle-free guide to getting your hands on one!

 This is often something the leasing companies make sure to do, a way of insuring themselves.
 If you want to learn more about the different inspections a container surveyor offers, have a look at this in-depth blog article.

 Step 6: What does a shipping container cost?

 The price of a container depends on many of the choices you’ve made in the previous steps.
 The container type, container grading, and also where you need them.
-Because there’s a built-in container imbalance in the world trade.
-The major demand for export containers in China and across Asia means, that these countries often face a deficit of containers, as Asia has an export that exceeds its import.
+Because there’s a built-in container imbalance in world trade.
+The major demand for export containers in China and across Asia means that these countries often face a deficit of containers, as Asia has an export that exceeds its import.
 They, therefore, often don’t have enough containers available.